 The GEANT4 simulation described in Section~\ref{sec:g4} shows that about 11\,\% of the energy depositions recorded in the hodoscope plates resulted from non-muons.
 However, many of these depositions would likely be irresolvable from the accompanying muon hits with the SilentBorder scanner setup.
 Using approximate numbers provided by the GScan team, a pseudo detector simulation was performed (same as Section~\ref{sec:gaps}) in which depositions within the same 1\,mm$\times$1\,mm area and 20\,ns of each other were combined into a single hit.
 For these amalgamated hits all the relevant energy depositions were summed.
 Following this amalgamation procedure 8.3\,\% of the remaining hits resulted purely from non-muon activity, with the remaining 91.7\% having at least some contribution from the muon.\\

-FIG.~\ref{fig:secondariesedep} shows the energy deposited per hit (in a single hodoscope plate) for these two categories of hits.
+Fig.~\ref{fig:secondariesedep} shows the energy deposited per hit (in a single hodoscope plate) for these two categories of hits.
 The energy deposited by a minimally ionizing particle (MIP) crossing the full ~3.3\,mm plate depth is around 0.6\,MeV, and a peak is seen in this region for both muon and secondary hits.
-The flat shelf at lower energy depositions is created by particles “clipping” a hodoscope plate rather than passing fully through it.
+The flat shelf at lower energy depositions is created by particles ``clipping'' a hodoscope plate rather than passing fully through it.
 The secondaries distribution has a third feature, another peak at very low depositions.
 This results from the full containment of secondaries produced with very low kinetic energy which only travel a very short distance in the scintillator before coming to a stop.\\

-The goal of these studies was to evaluate what impact deposits from secondaries could have in degrading the performance of MST with the SilentBorder scanners.
-It is clear from FIG.~\ref{fig:secondariesedep} that above a certain energy threshold there is no method to distinguish between secondary and muon hits based on the scale of the energy deposition.\\
+The goal of this study was to evaluate what impact deposits from secondaries could have in degrading the performance of MST with the SilentBorder scanners.
+It is clear from Fig.~\ref{fig:secondariesedep} that above a certain energy threshold there is no method to distinguish between secondary and muon hits based on the scale of the energy deposition.\\